pnnl/GeoCLUSTER/README.md

 # Welcome to *GeoCLUSTER*

-*GeoCLUSTER* (https://geocluster.labworks.org/) is a techno-economic web simulator that enables start-up developers and venture capitalists to explore the economic viability of closed-loop geothermal systems (CLGSs) via computationally fast models and high-quality datasets. *GeoCLUSTER* was created using Python (version >=3.13.5) for its computations and Dash (version >=3.2.0) as its web framework, and the application provides users a collection of interactive methods for streamlining the exploration of the techno-economic modeling of CLGSs.
+*GeoCLUSTER* (https://geocluster.labworks.org/) is a techno-economic web simulator that enables start-up developers and venture capitalists to explore the economic viability of closed-loop geothermal systems (CLGSs) via computationally fast models and high-quality datasets. *GeoCLUSTER* was created using Python (version >=3.13.5) for its computations and Dash (version >=3.2.0) as its web framework, and the application provides users with a collection of interactive methods for streamlining the exploration of the techno-economic modeling of CLGSs.

 ![](https://img.shields.io/badge/GeoCLUSTER-Dash%20App-blue)
 ![](https://img.shields.io/badge/Geothermal-Energy%20Research-orange)